Preparing for your baby’s first winter is very important, especially if you live where winters can bring severe weather.

 10 Safety Tips for Baby’s First Winter:

-1. Baby, it’s cold outside, dress your baby in layers.
+1. Dress your baby in layers.

 Babies can’t regulate their body temperatures the way adults can.
 The rule of thumb when dressing your baby during the cold weather months is to add one more layer than you are wearing.